DataDog/documentation/content/en/security/application_security/threats/library_configuration.md

 ## Data security considerations

 The data that you collect with Datadog can contain sensitive information that you want to filter out, obfuscate, scrub, filter, modify, or just not collect.
-Additionally, it may contain synthetic traffic that might cause your threat detection be inaccurate, or cause Datadog to not accurately indicate the security of your services.
+Additionally, the data may contain synthetic traffic that might cause your threat detection be inaccurate, or cause Datadog to not accurately indicate the security of your services.

 By default, ASM collects information from suspicious requests to help you understand why the request was flagged as suspicious.
 Before sending the data, ASM scans it for patterns and keywords that indicate that the data is sensitive.
-If the data is deemed sensitive, it is replaced with a `<redacted>` flag, so you observe that although the request was suspicious, the request data could not be collected because of data security concerns.
+If the data is deemed sensitive, it is replaced with a `<redacted>` flag.
+This enables you to observe that although the request was suspicious, the request data was not collected because of data security concerns.

 To protect users' data, sensitive data scanning is activated by default in ASM.
 You can customize the configuration by using the following environment variables.
-The scanning is based on the [RE2 syntax][2], so to customize scanning, set the value of these environment variables to a valid RE2 pattern:
+The scanning is based on the [RE2 syntax][2].
+To customize scanning, set the value of these environment variables to a valid RE2 pattern:

 * `DD_APPSEC_OBFUSCATION_PARAMETER_KEY_REGEXP` - Pattern for scanning for keys whose values commonly contain sensitive data.
 If found, the values and any child nodes associated with the key are redacted.
 * `DD_APPSEC_OBFUSCATION_PARAMETER_VALUE_REGEXP` - Pattern for scanning for values that could indicate sensitive data.
 If found, the value and all its child nodes are redacted.